sumbach/lkitching.github.io/_clojure_jvm/03_class_files.md

 #### Arguments

-In order to invoke a method, its arguments are pushed in order onto the operand stack, and the method is invoked via a method reference in the class constant pool.
+In order to invoke a method, its arguments are pushed in order onto the operand stack and the method is invoked via a method reference in the class constant pool.

-Instance methods are invoked via the `invokevirtual` instruction, and have a first argument which is a reference to the object the method is being invoked on (the receiver).
+Instance methods are invoked via the `invokevirtual` instruction and have a first argument which is a reference to the object the method is being invoked on (the receiver).
 Static methods are invoked with `invokestatic` and only the explicit arguments are pushed prior to invocation.

 Within a method, the arguments are loaded onto the operand stack with a family of opcode instructions (`aload`, `iload` etc.).